tbrowder/Date-Names/README.md

   French  | fr | Lower-case
   German  | de | Capitalized
-  Italian | it | Months capitalized, week days in lower-case Spanish | es | Lower-case
+  Italian | it | Months capitalized, week days in lower-case Norwegian (Bokmål) | nb | Lower-case
+  Russian | ru | Lower-case
-  Norwegian (Bokmål) | nb | Lower-case
+  Spanish | es | Lower-case

 LIMITATIONS
 ===========

-Whether to capitalize the names or not seems to be inconsistent in my Internet search for the values for the various languages.
-It is clear in English: they are always capitalized.
-The choices I made for the current languages are shown in the list above.
+Not all languages have a complete set of two- and three-letter abbreviations, and some require up to four letters for the official abbreviations.

+The following table shows the hash names for the abbreviations currently available:

 PULL REQUESTS